caubut-charter/matter-rpi4-nRF52840-dongle/docs/source/contributing/documentation.rst

 Documentation
 =============

 Documentation for this project is built using Sphinx_ which requires `Python>=3.6`_ and the Poetry_ package manager.
-This process is handled by the CI/CD pipeline, but the documentation can be built locally and previewed at http://localhost:8888 using docker.
+This process is handled by the CI/CD pipeline, but the documentation can be built locally and previewed at http://localhost:8888 using a container.

 Environment Setup
 -----------------